Maimuzamilhu/FastAPI_with_End-to-End_Projects/readme.md

 ![alt text](<001_Images/Fast apiii.jpeg>)

 According to recent reports, the API management market has been growing since 2022.
 As of 2024, it is valued at approximately 9 billion USD and is projected to reach 94 billion USD.
 This trend underscores the importance of learning API development, as it is a skill that will be highly beneficial in the near future.
-The rise of AI and the increasing popularity of APIs mean you can create your own APIs and even sell them in marketplaces.

 ## Structure